averma246/HaskellAssignment/README.md

 # HaskellAssignment
-A class project for my Programming Language Paradigms Course
+A partner project for my Programming Language Paradigms Course